mattduck/pytest-it/README.rst

 Background
 -----------

-Pytest provides a lot of useful features for testing in Python, but for some complex systems, it can be hard to clearly communicate the intent of our tests using the standard ``test_module.py::TestClass::test_function`` structure.
+Pytest provides a lot of useful features for testing in Python, but when testing complex systems, it can be hard to clearly communicate the intent of a test using the standard ``test_module.py::TestClass::test_function`` structure.

 One way to improve clarity is to use a BDD testing framework